Complaints about Audit Scotland, Accounts Commission and the Auditor General for Scotland

 We regard a complaint as any expression of dissatisfaction about our action or lack of action, or about the service provided by us or on our behalf.

 What can you complain about?

 You can complain about things like:

-failure to provide a service for you
+- failure or refusal to provide a service

 What can't you complain about?

 There are some things we can't deal with through our complaints handling procedure.
 These include: